zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

    image to the Target nodes.

 Initiator
-   The Initiator role is typically implemented by the same device that implements the Bluetooth mesh :ref:`Provisioner <bluetooth_mesh_provisioning>` and :ref:`Configurator
+   The Initiator role is typically implemented by the same device that implements the Bluetooth Mesh :ref:`Provisioner <bluetooth_mesh_provisioning>` and :ref:`Configurator
    <bluetooth_mesh_models_cfg_cli>` roles.
 The Initiator needs a full overview of the potential
    Target nodes and their firmware, and will control (and initiate) all firmware updates.
-The Initiator role is not implemented in the Zephyr Bluetooth mesh DFU subsystem.
+The Initiator role is not implemented in the Zephyr Bluetooth Mesh DFU subsystem.

 .. figure:: images/dfu_roles_mesh.svg
    :align: center
    :alt: Graphic overview of the DFU roles mesh nodes can have during the process of image
          distribution

-   DFU roles and the associated Bluetooth mesh models
+   DFU roles and the associated Bluetooth Mesh models

-Bluetooth mesh applications may combine the DFU roles in any way they'd like, and even take on multiple instances of the same role by instantiating the models on separate elements.
+Bluetooth Mesh applications may combine the DFU roles in any way they'd like, and even take on multiple instances of the same role by instantiating the models on separate elements.
 For instance, the Distributor and Initiator role can be combined by instantiating the :ref:`bluetooth_mesh_dfu_cli` on the Initiator node and calling its API directly.